Skip to main content

 Trouble passing the liveness check?

-Written by Team WeCP
+Written by Invisible IT

 The liveness check helps us confirm that a real person is taking the test (and not a photo or video).